mhuy07092004/DPIT121OOP_ASSESTMENT_2/README.md

 This project is a basic diet recommendation for mens,women(pregnant,breast feeding), kids. is collect the user data by inputs age,gender,...
+In this Project Includes:
+- Main file as main.py
+- UML diagrams shows all the classes and function.
+- Unit Test to make sure the code run properly.

 Copyright (c) 2024 Minh Huy Loi, University Of Wollongong